Rakeela/dragora-notes/collapse-type-suggestions.md

 Ninth Suggestion: (Incomplete)
 Research Conspiracy Aftermath
-This system was recently liberated from a rogue Panarchic government which shielded itself from galactic society's observation using local hyperspace severing, and then used its local population for long-term social experimentation.
+This territory was recently liberated from a rogue Panarchic government which shielded itself from galactic society's observation using local hyperspace severing, and then used its local population for long-term social experimentation.
 Public bleakness under these hopeless conditions increased to such an extreme as to give the system a ruinous infamy; this infamy helped lead to rescue, but may now benefit from repair.
 Challenges:
 Panarchic Wargames (The Panarchy has assigned large contingents of military forces to this planet for training, research, and recreational purposes.
 While these are technically allied forces operating lawfully, their presence is both expensive and disruptive, increasing supply and maintenance costs planet-wide.
 Upkeep penalty.)
 1
 Scientific Guilds (Stock.
 Science capacity penalty.)
 2